slembcke/SlapstickNES/README.md

 As your final task to graduate from clown school, you must make the head clown laugh.
 You know your craft.
 You can do this!

+# Emulation

+Since this is a NES game, you'll probably need an emulator (or flash cart) to play it.
+For Windows and Linux we'd recommend Mesen as a good modern NES emulator: https://mesen.ca/ For Mac, Nestopia is quite nice: https://www.bannister.org/software/nestopia.htm

 # Contols (NES)

 D-pad to move and A to use an item.